 It probably felt less like a “lucky break” at the Coliseum, where Dickerson recalled Brown looking “like a deer in the headlights” as the audience grew increasingly restless (Star Tribune 2004).
 The song that finally pushed them over the edge was “Jack U Off,” a tongue-in-cheek rockabilly homage that had been recorded that June at Hollywood Sound Recorders and debuted a few weeks earlier at the Paradiso in Amsterdam.
 In theory, this track made sense for the Stones crowd: it was raunchy, back-to-basics rock inspired by the Stray Cats, who Prince had seen in London and been “visibly impacted by,” according to Dez (Dickerson 149).
 It was also the only song on Controversy that featured a live-band performance, with Bobby, Lisa, and keyboardist Dr. Fink flying out to L.A. to lay down the track: “He wanted to have a band feel on a song with one of the most risqué lyrics he ever wrote,” Bobby recently told Uncut magazine (Thomson 2018 61).

 But whatever “Jack U Off” had to offer for the Stones crowd in theory, its reception in practice was an unmitigated disaster.
 The song’s approach to both rock and raunch is inescapably camp: Hill described it as “a bit of teenage wanking rudery, virtually Vegas-style compared to the trash and thump of Dirty Mind” (Hill 100).
-Even in its more muscular live arrangement, there are still the lyrics to contend with, which as Brown notes employ a creative definition of the masturbatory title phrase: “When you talk about street lingo, where I come from, guys don’t jack girls off,” he told Hahn.
+Even in its more muscular live arrangement, there are still the lyrics to contend with, which as Brown notes employ a creative definition of the title phrase: “When you talk about street lingo, where I come from, guys don’t jack girls off,” he told Hahn.
 “But I don’t think Prince knew that, he was just in his own little world” (Hahn 2017 167).
-To make matters worse, Prince was still performing in his Dirty Mind-era ensemble of a trenchcoat, thigh-highs, and little else, meaning that the macho crowd was being confronted with a sexually ambiguous, scantily-clad figure singing lyrics like “If your man ain’t no good / Come on over to my neighborhood / We can jump in the sack and I’ll jack you off.”
+It didn’t help that, at least on the first date, Prince was still reportedly performing in his Dirty Mind-era ensemble of a trenchcoat, thigh-highs, and little else, forcing the macho crowd to contend with a scantily-clad, sexually ambiguous figure singing lyrics like “If your man ain’t no good / Come on over to my neighborhood / We can jump in the sack and I’ll jack you off.”

 Prince, the band soon discovered, had done more than just leave the venue: “he had left the state,” Dez later quipped, going straight from the Coliseum to the Los Angeles International Airport and flying back home to Minneapolis (Dickerson 170).
 With the second L.A. date still scheduled for that Sunday, Fargnoli scrambled to get his artist back to the West Coast, even enlisting Mick Jagger to give him a pep talk.
 “He said he didn’t want to do any more shows,” Jagger later told rock journalist Kurt Loder.
 “God, I got thousands of bottles and cans thrown at me!
 Every kind of debris.
 I told him, if you get to be a really big headliner, you have to be prepared for people to throw bottles at you in the night… Prepared to die!”
 (Loder 1983).
 The younger artist remained unmoved.